holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/06_ci_cd/lesson_plan.md

 ## Lesson Plan

-In this class, students set up their ProblemSetSkeleton repository to be able to doing CI/CD.
-In the process, students will come to understand why this is so important in terms of engineering excellence.
+In this class, students set up their `ProblemSetSkeleton` repository to be able to CI/CD.
+In the process, students will come to understand why this is so important in terms of "engineering excellence".
 Finally, they will practice using the CI/CD integration by writing tests and checking the results after they push.

 ### Setup

-- `.ci-cd` folder zipped in Schoology
+- None

 ### Actual Lesson